Make An Offline Donation

-Today, CCI employs over 100 scientists across 9 major research programs, and the Institute is internationally acclaimed.
+Today, CCI employs over 300 researchers, students and operational staff, and the Institute is internationally acclaimed.

 The Apex Foundation has contributed over $2 million to this heart-breaking cause.
 More Australian children die from cancer than any other disease.
-Sadly, nearly a third of kids still don’t make it, despite tremendous achievements over recent decades.
+Sadly, nearly20% of kids still don’t make it, despite tremendous achievements over recent decades.

 It takes years of laborious work to get to the point of a major breakthrough.
 Each year is a step closer to eliminating children’s suffering from cancer.

 CCI celebrated another milestone in its history with the relocation of its entire research operation to the Lowy Cancer Research Centre, officially opened in March 2010.

 The new building consists of eight storeys and accommodates leading researchers of both children and adult cancer.

 In recent years, funding from Apex Foundation has supported CCI’s Histone Modification Group.

 Jack Kasses and John Lough, two Apexians who inspired the founding of CCI